bitsofinfo/powershell-command-executor-ui/README.md

 2. Clone https://github.com/bitsofinfo/powershell-command-executor somewhere on the same machine (this module is not available via npm yet...)

+3. `npm install .`

-3. [Follow these instructions next](https://github.com/bitsofinfo/powershell-command-executor).
+4. [Follow these instructions next](https://github.com/bitsofinfo/powershell-command-executor).
 Specifically you need to setup your stored encrypted credentials.

-4. Open `routes/index.js` and edit the `require` paths (specifically the path to where powershell-command-executor was cloned) and special path variables at the top, as appropriate for your local setup (i.e. paths to the encrypted credentials, secret key and decrypt routines described in item 3 above)
+5. Open `routes/index.js` and edit the `require` paths (specifically the path to where powershell-command-executor was cloned) and special path variables at the top, as appropriate for your local setup (i.e. paths to the encrypted credentials, secret key and decrypt routines described in item 3 above)

-5. Run `node bin\www`
+6. Run `node bin\www`

-6. In a browser go to http://localhost:3000
+7. In a browser go to http://localhost:3000

-7. You can tweak the commandRegistry provided by [o365Utils.js](https://github.com/bitsofinfo/powershell-command-executor/blob/master/o365Utils.js) as you wish to add additional command configurations, or modify `routes/index.js` to augment this structure manually as PSCommandService is constructed.
+8. You can tweak the commandRegistry provided by [o365Utils.js](https://github.com/bitsofinfo/powershell-command-executor/blob/master/o365Utils.js) as you wish to add additional command configurations, or modify `routes/index.js` to augment this structure manually as PSCommandService is constructed.

-8. DON'T expose this outside of localhost!
+9. DON'T expose this outside of localhost!
 Read the security section below.

 ###<a id="related"></a> Related Tools